Associate Professor of Voice

 - (585) 274-1607

-For orchestral and oratorio performances, Mr. Opalach has collaborated with such luminaries as Marin Alsop, Daniel Barenboim, Mario Bernardi, Herbert Blomstedt, Richard Bonynge, Semyon Bychkov, James DePriest, Charles Dutoit, Alan Gilbert, Gunter Herbig, Christopher Hogwood, Lorin Maazel, Kurt Masur, Sir Roger Norrington, Sir Simon Rattle, Helmut Rilling, Christopher Seaman, Robert Shaw, Leonard Slatkin, Edo de Waart, Richard Westenberg, Hugh Wolff and David Zinman.
+Amoung the many orchestras Mr. Opalach has been heard with are the Baltimore, Dallas, Detroit, Houston, Los Angeles, Minnesota, Montreal, Mostly Mozart Festival, New York, Pittsburgh, Rochester Philharmonic, San Francisco, St. Louis, Seattle and the National Symphony (D.C.).
+He has collaborated with Marin Alsop, Mario Bernardi, Richard Bonynge, Semyon Bychkov, Sergiu Comissiona, James DePriest, Charles Dutoit, Alan Gilbert, Gunter Herbig, Christopher Hogwood, Lorin Maazel, Eduardo Mata, Kurt Masur, Sir Roger Norrington, Sir Simon Rattle, Helmut Rilling, Gerard Schwarz, Christopher Seaman, Robert Shaw, Leonard Slatkin, Edo de Waart, Richard Westenberg, Hugh Wolff and David Zinman.

 Mr. Opalach can be heard on the Argo, Bridge, CRI, Decca, Delos, EMI, Koch International, L’Oiseau-Lyre, Lyrichord, Nonesuch, Teldec, Telarc, VoxBox and Vox Unique labels.
 Some of the works recorded include Igor Stravinsky’s Renard/Pulcinella (St. Paul Chamber Orchestra; Hugh Wolff); J.S.
-Bach’s B-minor Mass, Solo Bass Cantatas 56, 82, 158 (Bach Ensemble, Joshua Rifkin); The Rossini Bicentennial Birthday Gala at Avery Fisher Hall (St. Luke’s Chamber Orchestra, Roger Norrington DVD); Stefan Wolpe’s Quintet with Voice, Elliot Carter’s Syringa (Speculum Musicae); Robert Beaser’s Seven Deadly Sins (Premiere Recording: American Composers Orchestra, Dennis Russell Davies); L. von Beethoven‘s Der glorreiche Augenblick (World Premiere Recording: The Collegiate Choral, Robert Bass); G.F.
+Bach’s B-minor Mass, Solo Bass Cantatas 56, 82, 158 (Bach Ensemble, Joshua Rifkin); Stefan Wolpe’s Quintet with Voice, Elliot Carter’s Syringa (Speculum Musicae); Robert Beaser’s Seven Deadly Sins (Premiere Recording: American Composers Orchestra, Dennis Russell Davies); L. von Beethoven‘s Der glorreiche Augenblick (World Premiere Recording: The Collegiate Choral, Robert Bass); G.F.
 Handel’s Acis and Galatea, Igor Stravinsky’s The Rite of Spring/Pulcinella (Seattle Symphony, Gerard Schwarz); Pulitzer Prize winner Aaron Kernis’ Love Scenes; selected lieder of Franz Schubert, w/Irma Vallecillo, piano; J. Haydn’s The Seasons (Amor Artis Classical Orchestra, Johannes Somary) and two chamber opera’s by Paul Salerni: Caruso’s Final Broadcast and The Life and Love of Joe Coogan, a Karl Reiner authorized adaptation of a Dick van Dyke episode.
-Most recently for the Avie label, he narrated all the voices for I. Stravinsky’s L’Histoire du Soldat, conducted by Mark Davis Scatterday and performed by colleagues of The Eastman Virtuosi.
+Most recently for the Avie label, he narrated (in English) all the voices for I. Stravinsky’s L’Histoire du Soldat, conducted by the Eastman Wind Ensemble’s Mark Davis Scatterday and performed by faculty members of The Eastman Virtuosi.